 When the breasts are large, they can change significantly over time, losing their youthful shape and firmness.
 These changes and loss of skin elasticity can result from:

 A breast reduction reduces the overall size, then raises and firms the breasts by removing excess skin and tightening the surrounding tissue to reshape and support the new breast contour.
 Often the areola has become enlarged over time, and a breast reduction can reduce this as well.
 Breast reductions can change your overall appearance and create a slimmer profile, and most patients will appear to have lost a significant amount of weight.

 Before You Decide…

 Breast reduction techniques have become more varied and advanced in the last 20 years.
-To ensure the most natural looking results, Dr. Alexander will recommend the procedure that most appropriately matches your needs and to offer realistic expectations for post-surgery outcomes.
+To ensure the most natural looking results, Dr. John T. Alexander II and Dr. Jordan Kaplan will recommend the procedure that most appropriately matches your needs and to offer realistic expectations for post-surgery outcomes.

 Breast size and shape are important, so be honest and open about your expectations.

 The success and safety of your breast augmentation procedure depends very much on your being completely candid during your consultation.
 We will ask you questions about your health, desires and lifestyle.